 Or they could be on-the-job training called “Apprenticeship”.
 They are to learn their trade or profession while working for an employer.

 Incidentally, you might hear the word “Key Stage” from time to time…

 This term is used to divide the process of England’s compulsory education into 4 stages set by National Curriculum which is the standard course of study in the country.

-(It is said that these tests are not a measure of whether your child is passing or failing, but simply to grab the idea of academic ability in the school as a whole.)
+It is said that these tests are not for measuring whether your child is passing or failing, but simply to grab the idea of academic ability in the school as a whole.